 Where restrictions (such as COVID 19) have prevented our teams and partners from travelling, we conducted remote audits which still included all the elements of a site audit, such as document review, confidential worker interviews and site tour.
-A total of 116 audits were conducted across Tier 1 and Tier 2 Product suppliers and service providers in 2022.
+A total of 71 audits and 42 sites visits were conducted across Tier 1 and Tier 2 Product suppliers and service providers in 2023.

 We have also developed an ad-hoc homeworker survey to enable us to better conduct homeworkers assessment and collect the information needed to understand the main challenges and risks.
-Over the past years, we completed a homeworker assessment in our Spanish shoe supply chain through a third party, and 2 homeworkers assessments in Italy ensuring that homeworkers were treated fairly, and that working premises were safe and adequate.
+Over the past years, we completed a homeworker assessment in our Spanish shoe supply chain through a third party, and 3 homeworkers assessments in Italy ensuring that homeworkers were treated fairly, and that working premises were safe and adequate.